MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 - A less expensive support contract might increase workload recovery time due to potential delays in technical assistance.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity.** A workload that uses straightforward approaches and avoids unnecessary or overengineered complexity is, generally, easier to manage in terms of reliability.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity.** A workload that uses straightforward approaches and avoids unnecessary or overengineered complexity is generally easier to manage in terms of reliability.

 - Using cost-optimization cloud patterns can add new components, like a content delivery network (CDN), or shift duties to edge and client devices that a workload must provide reliability targets for.

-- Event-based scaling can be more complex to tune and validate than resource-based scaling.
+- Event-based scaling can be more complicated to tune and validate than resource-based scaling.

 - Reducing data volume and tiering data through data lifecycle actions, possibly in conjunction with implementing aggregated data points before a lifecycle event, introduces reliability factors to consider in the workload.